Vhaustro/africa/README.md

 # africa
-A basic introduction into the beautiful Land of Africa
+A basic introduction into the beautiful Land of Africa.